An epiphany-filled fourth day revived me from a dishevelled mess to slightly better than a dishevelled mess.

 Heysen Trail Diary – Day 4

-Much of the morning was spent glumly kicking rocks along the dirt track, questioning if I was going to make it through the next 56 days and dreading my next water bladder rinsing.
+I spent much of my morning despondently booting rocks along the dirt track, questioning how I was going to survive the next 56 days and dreading my next water bladder rinsing.
+The last 24 hours had kicked a sizeable dent in my enthusiasm.
 However, it wasn’t long before I, quite literally, stumbled upon my inspiration as I departed Wilpena Pound and the stunning Ikara-Flinders Ranges National Park.

 Wilpena Pound is a natural amphitheatre of mountains and sedimentary rock in the form of a large syncline.
 The origin of the name Wilpena is uncertain, however the Adnyamathanha name for the nearby Elder Range is Woodna-Wolpena, which translates as Great Mountain, so perhaps the name is derived from that.

 Heysen Trail Map Sheet 8

-The jagged ascent to the Bridle Gap lookout was grinding on weary legs, but the view of the majestic Bunbinyunna, Elder and Red Ranges out the other side left me immediately invigorated.
-This rocky outcrop provided one of the most memorable viewing platforms I’d ever parked my butt on.
-The staggering 270º panorama was beyond awesome, even by the impossibly high Flinders Ranges standards.
+The jagged ascent to Bridle Gap pulverised my weary legs, but the scenes from the lookout, including the majestic Bunbinyunna, Elder and Red Ranges, reignited my purpose.
+This unexpected rocky outcrop presented one of the most memorable viewing platforms I’d ever had the pleasure of parking my butt on.
+The staggering 270º panorama was awe-inspiring, even by the impossibly high Flinders Ranges standards.

-I couldn’t sit around for too long however, I still had another 21 kilometres to tick off before I arrived at Red Range Campsite that evening.
-I eventually set off down the steep rocky slope to the valley floor, brushed through a fledgling forest and continued along the creek bed-riddled terrain.
+I couldn’t sit around for too long however, I still had another 21 kilometres to hike before I arrived at Red Range Campsite.
+I set off down the steep craggy slope, brushed through a fledgling forest and continued my journey through the creek bed-riddled terrain along the valley floor.

 All the details.